As on Facebook™ or Twitter™, the LinkedIn™ algorithm can be an advantage as well as a disadvantage.

 This is clearly the comment you should aim to get, as this is the interaction that brings the most “points” to your post.
 The more you have, the more your post is propelled on the feeds of your network.
 This is why he do not hesitate to encourage your reader to comment “My content you liked, tell me in comment” or ask him a question at the end of your message: “what do you think ? “.

-This interaction is not desired, because it does not really boost the visibility of your post.
+This interaction is not desired, because it does not really boost the visibility of your post (90% less than a classic post).
+However, if you apply the following rules, you increase the reach of your shared post:

 Get interactions (likes or comments) is therefore the strategy to adopt since the LinkedIn ™ algorithm counts the number of interactions and highlights the most engaging content .